Dear Ijeawele, or A Feminist Manifesto in Fifteen Suggestions

 Dear Ijeawele, or A Feminist Manifesto in Fifteen Suggestions is an epistolary form manifesto written by Nigerian author Chimamanda Ngozi Adichie.
 Dear Ijeawele was posted on her official Facebook page on October 12, 2016, was subsequently adapted into a book, and published in print on March 7, 2017.

 Before becoming a book, Dear Ijeawele was a personal e-mail written by Adichie in response to her friend, "Ijeawele", who had asked Adichie's advice on how to raise her daughter as a feminist.
-The result of this e-mail correspondence is the extended, 62-page Dear Ijeawele manifesto, written in the form of a letter.
+The result of this e-mail correspondence is the extended 62-page Dear Ijeawele manifesto, written in the form of a letter.
 While the manifesto was written to a female friend, the work's audience scope has been recognized to extend beyond only the mothers of daughters.

-It is composed of fifteen suggestions on how to raise a feminist daughter, with references to Adichie and Ijeawele's shared Nigerian heritage and Igbo culture.
+Dear Ijeawele is composed of fifteen suggestions on how to raise a feminist daughter, with references to Adichie and Ijeawele's shared Nigerian heritage and Igbo culture.
 Adichie was inspired to publicize the letter after becoming increasingly aware of what she recognized as ongoing gender inequality in her native Nigeria.
-Dear Ijeawele was listed on NPR's "2017's Great Reads" list.
+Dear Ijeawele featured on NPR's list of "2017's Great Reads".